ageorge95/pitchFORK-chia-forks-ports-check/README.md

 5. Initialize pitchfork() with the list created at #1
 6. Execute as needed "print_raw_parsed_data()" OR "print_port_conflicts()"
 7. See the scanned data and possible conflicts on your screen and in "runtime_log.log"
+8. Execute attempt_auto_fix() to automatically fix the port conflicts

 # Support
 Found this project useful?
 Send your ❤ in any form you can 🙂.
 Please contact me if you donated and want to be added to the contributors list !